MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 * Reserved (static)
 * VM does not know external IP, it is mapped to the internal IP

+### 3.06.
+Demo: Internal and external IP

-Demo: internal and external IP
+emo: internal and external IP
 Compute Engine -> Create -> management, security, disc, networking (...) -> Networking:
 * Tags
 * Hostname